-Periodontal or gum diseases, including gingivitis and periodontitis, are serious infections that, left untreated, can lead to tooth loss.
+Periodontal disease or gum diseases, including gingivitis and periodontitis, are serious infections that, left untreated, can lead to tooth loss.
 The main cause of periodontal disease is bacterial plaque, although smoking, stress, diet and other factors can also affect the health of your gums.

 Periodontal disease and gum diseases can be preventable.
 Some tips to prevent these diseases are:

 - Brush your teeth after every meal if possible, or at least twice a day.
 This removes any food debris or plaque which may be caught in between your teeth and gums.
 Don’t forget to brush your tongue.

 - Floss at least once a day.
 This ensures that food particles which may be stuck between teeth, along the gum line, in gaps or in areas which your toothbrush cannot reach are removed.

 - Know your risk.
 Age, smoking, genetics and diet can all increase the chances of developing periodontal disease.
 If you are aware of your risks, be sure to talk to us about it.